Eschatologue/CM_wiki/docs/spells/1st-level.md

 ***Destroy Water.*** You destroy up to 10 gallons of water in an open container within range.
 Alternatively, you destroy fog in a 30-foot cube within range.

-***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, you create or destroy 10 additional gallons of water, or the size of the cube increases by 5 feet, for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, you create or destroy 10 additional gallons of water, or the size of the cube increases by 5 feet, for each slot level above 1st.

 ### Cure Wounds
 *1st-level evocation*